FOR IMMEDIATE RELEASE

 “For personal and family health, many people put trust in faith leaders, traditional healers, family doctors, and other leaders from their own communities,” said Charlie Lockwood, Executive Director of Texas Folklife.
 “With ‘Hechos, No Miedo / Facts, Not Fear,’ we hoped to recognize the impact community-based artistic public health messaging can have on COVID-19 vaccine hesitancy, and to understand the complex barriers affecting equitable access to the vaccine.
 We worked with many community members, grassroots organizations, and artists to explore the power of language and culture, and understand how cultural expressions can aid in community health and well-being.”

-The four PSAs are now available for download for media, organizations, and individuals to broadcast and/or share on social media at: https://texasfolklife.filecamp.com/s/CkcZiuIAxRiHetto/fo
+The five PSAs are now available for download for media, organizations, and individuals to broadcast and/or share on social media at: https://texasfolklife.filecamp.com/s/CkcZiuIAxRiHetto/fo

 The PSAs provide helpful information and seek to combat misinformation that has spread rapidly during the pandemic, in a manner that is both culturally and linguistically relevant to specific communities.
 Prior to production, Texas Folklife undertook an extensive community survey to better understand attitudes toward the vaccine, where and how communities access healthcare news, and to identify which information sources communities trust (including media, but also family, friends, coworkers, clergy, and community members working in healthcare).